Coronavirus in NZ: 54 hospital staff in self-isolation after contact with 'probable' case

 "The confirmed cases so far fit a pattern of spread primarily within families.
 This is a pattern identified by the World Health Organization mission which identified that around 80 per cent of all human to human transmission occurred in families," he said.

-The first person diagnosed with coronavirus was still in Auckland City Hospital, but plans were underway for him to be discharged.
+The first person diagnosed with coronavirus was still in Auckland City Hospital, but plans were underway for them to be discharged.

 "Of the other cases, none require hospital-level care."